GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 and to your man your fixation, and he will rule in you."

-And to Human (Adam) he said,
+And to Earth (Adam) he said,
-"That you listened to the voice of your wife, and you ate from the tree, which I commanded you saying, 'You will eat from it not'; cursed is the soil in your passing-through; in pain you will eat, all the days of your life;"
+"That you listened to the voice of your wife, and you ate from the tree, which I commanded you saying, 'You will eat from it not'; cursed is the earth in your passing-through; in pain you will eat, all the days of your life;"